Boise State vs. San Diego State NCAA Football Odds, Plays and Insights | November 26, 2021

 Over/Under Insights

-- Boise State and its opponents have gone over the current 44-point total in five of 11 games (45.5%) this season.
+- Boise State and its opponents have gone over the current 44.5-point total in five of 11 games (45.5%) this season.

 Boise State Stats and Trends

-- The Broncos have been favored by 2.5 points or more seven times this season and are 3-4 ATS in those games.
+- The Broncos are 3-4 ATS when favored by 2.5 points or more this season.

-- Boise State's games this year have gone over the total in just two out of 11 opportunities (18.2%).
+- Boise State's games this year have gone over the point total only two times in 11 opportunities (18.2%).

-- Boise State is 7-3 against the spread and 7-3 overall in games when it puts up more than 17.4 points.
+- Boise State is 7-3 against the spread and 7-3 overall in games when it scores more than 17.4 points.

-- When Boise State piles up more than 313.7 yards, the team is 5-3 against the spread and 6-2 overall.
+- Boise State is 5-3 against the spread and 6-2 overall when the team picks up more than 313.7 yards.

-- The Broncos have 12 giveaways this season, while the Aztecs have 17 takeaways .
+- The Broncos have turned the ball over 12 times this season, five fewer than the Aztecs have forced (17).

 - Find the latest spread and moneyline odds for Boise State at SISportsbook.